Rostlab/EAT/README.md

 # Usage
 - Quick start: General purpose (1 nearest neighbor/1-NN) without additional labels files:
 For general annotation transfer/nearest-neighbor search in embedding space, the pLM ProtT5 is used.
 It was only optimized using raw protein sequences (self-supervised pre-training) and is therefor not biased towards a certain task.
-Transferring annotations from lookup to queries (using fasta headers as labels):
+The following command will take two FASTA files holding protein sequences as input (lookup & queries) in order to transfer annotations (fasta headers) from lookup to queries:

 ```sh
 python eat.py --lookup data/example_data_subcell/deeploc_lookup.fasta --queries data/example_data/la_query_setHARD.fasta --output eat_results/